Close ILTakeCare Suggestion

 What is ladder frame chassis?

-A ladder frame chassis, or a body-on-frame chassis, is one of the oldest car designs.
+A ladder frame chassis, also known as a body-on-frame chassis, is one of the oldest car designs.
 It consists of two parallel longitudinal rails connected by cross members.
-This design is common in SUVs, commercial vehicles, and trucks.
-Due to its strength and durability, this chassis is ideal for heavy loads and off-road vehicles like the Toyota Fortuner and Mahindra Thar.
+This design is commonly used in SUVs, commercial vehicles and trucks.
+Its strength and durability make it ideal for heavy loads and off-road vehicles such as the Toyota Fortuner and Mahindra Thar.

 Benefits of ladder frame chassis